NewPZP/mybooklet/11 雅思学习/02 艾登英语的学习梳理/13 Going to the Drugstore.md

 	- Desmond needed to buy a few toiletries, such as shampoo and toothpaste.
 - prescription
 	- Juana got a prescription from her doctor for a stronger pain reliever when the ones she bought at the drugstore didn't get rid of her back pain.
+- on my way home / on my way to the hospital /on my way to buy a hamburger
 - medication
 	- Carmelo needed medication to treat his flu symptoms
 - allergy